Does the County Clerk’s Office notarize documents?

 Yes.
 It is important because when you renew here at one of our three convenient DMV locations (Ballston Spa, Clifton Park or Wilton), Saratoga County retains 12.7% of the overall transaction.
 This revenue helps to support services, jobs and the local economy right here in Saratoga County.
 Please visit the Saratoga County DMV website to make an appointment.

-Mandatory e-filing in New York State requires the filing of legal papers by electronic means with the County Clerk or appropriate court.
+What is mandatory e-filing?
+Mandatory e-filing in New York State began in 2019 and requires the filing of legal papers by electronic means with the County Clerk or appropriate court.

 Property fraud, also known as deed fraud or house-stealing, is when someone forges your identity and transfers your property into their name.